ArchLars/archtutorial/README.md

 **GPT Auto-Mount + KDE Plasma (Wayland) + NVIDIA**

 > **Prerequisites:** This guide assumes you have an AMD processor with NVIDIA graphics.
 For Intel CPUs, replace `amd-ucode` with `intel-ucode` throughout the installation.
+For AMDGPU or Intel GPU you should look either up at the Arch Wiki and replace the corresponding packages with those.
+I'd rather not clutter up the guide with a bunch of different setups, especially if I've never used those.
+It just confuses new users, like placeholders.